 26. Westfield Culver City

 Located on a 50-acre site along Sepulveda Boulevard, Westfield Culver City is anchored by Best Buy, JCPenney, Macy's and Target.
 Still known locally as Fox Hills Mall, as it was called when it first opened October 1975, Westfield Century City features more than one million square feet of retail space across three levels.
-Pulitzer Prize-winning L.A. food critic Jonathan Gold has praised the dining terrace at Westfield Century City, citing its numerous multicultural offerings, ranging from Five Guys Burgers & Fries to Asian standouts like 101 Noodle Express, Sarku Japan and Viet Gourmet Express.
+Pulitzer Prize-winning L.A. food critic Jonathan Gold has praised the dining terrace at Westfield Century City, citing its numerous multicultural offerings, ranging from Five Guys Burgers & Fries to Asian standouts like 101 Noodle Express, Sarku Japan and Wokcano.

 27. Westfield Fashion Square